 You may be a candidate for revision rhinoplasty if the initial surgery failed to address your concerns.
 It is important to have a surgeon who outlines what a realistic outcome is for any particular patient, as some requests from patients are not possible to achieve.
 Sometimes the initial surgeon has not properly identified functional or anatomical abnormalities, and the surgical result is not optimal.
 There are also situations where patients feel their nose has changed over time following the initial surgery.
 The concerns in this situation can often be addressed with revision rhinoplasty.
 Selecting a board certified plastic surgeon who not only performs many primary rhinoplasty procedures but also secondary rhinoplasty procedures is important.
 Ultimately, the surgeon determines if you are a good candidate for a revision.

-The Revision Rhinoplasty is often a similar experience to the initial surgery, unless a different surgeon is selected.
+The revision rhinoplasty is often a similar experience to the initial surgery, unless a different surgeon is selected.
 The procedure often takes longer due to the very nature that it is more complicated to fix than the primary surgery.
-Our Revision Rhinoplasty surgeries are performed in our AAAASF accredited operating suite under IV sedation or general anesthesia.
-Our doctors most often perform an open Rhinoplasty, which gives the best visualization of the structures and provides the best results.
+Our revision rhinoplasties are performed in our AAAASF accredited operating suite under IV sedation or general anesthesia.
+Our doctors most often perform an open rhinoplasty, which gives the best visualization of the structures and provides the best results.
 With this approach there is a small incision between the nostrils which is not visible after healing.
 A splint is placed over the bridge of the nose for protection during the first week to ten days after the operation.
-A closed Rhinoplasty is performed when appropriate for the particular situation in which case the work is performed through the nostrils and no visible incision is made between the nostrils.
+A closed rhinoplasty is performed when appropriate for the particular situation in which case the work is performed through the nostrils and no visible incision is made between the nostrils.
 Some revisions may be extremely complex and require cartilage grafts, but the need for this is rare.
-The procedure takes approximately 1.5 – 2 hours.
+The procedure takes approximately 1.5 to 2 hours.

 Terms to Know

-Naris – This is a synonym for nostrils.
-A revision Rhinoplasty may require the surgeon to make the nostrils small or more symmetrical.
+Nares – This is a synonym for nostrils.
+A revision rhinoplasty may require the surgeon to make the nostrils small or more symmetrical.

 What is meant by a Parrot or Polly Beak?